 A list of community organizations and government agencies supporting children and families in Prince Edward County.
 Please note that due to the Covid-19 pandemic, some organizations have adapted or paused their services – please contact them for more information.

-Physical and mental health support for children and parents
+Physical and mental health support

 - Children’s Mental Health Services offer a range of in-home, residential, and community-based services for children and their families in Prince Edward County.

 - Addictions and Mental Health Services Hastings-Prince Edward is a community-based agency providing a range of client-centred services and supports throughout Hastings and Prince Edward Counties to individuals 16 and older.
 Services can be provided in the individual’s home environment, office setting or in the community.

 - Health Care Connect helps individuals find a family doctor.